Code Templates: Define the Cursor Position

 </code>

-If you want to use another delimiter you can simple declare it with a delimiter attribute like the following code snippet will show.
+If you want to use another delimiter you can simple declare it with a delimiter attribute like the following code snippet will show.<code

 language="Delphi"